varigence/docs/bimlflex/trial-process/configuration-of-bimlflex.md

 ### Review Configurations

 The Configurations sheet contains the BimlFlex configurations for core metadata.

-Here metadata columns and data types are defined as well as if they are included in different layers.
+Here, metadata columns and data types are defined for the different layers.

+While the trial process uses the default settings, architectural choices such as if to use End Dating, if to include Deleted and Current Flags, if to include a Row Change Type indicator and how to derive it etc. are all specified in the Configurations sheet.

 ### Review Settings

 The Settings Sheet contains configurable settings such as naming conventions used.

-For the Trial it is recommended to update the Hash Algorithm to match the `HASHBYTES()` function in SQL.
+For the trial it is recommended to use a Hash Algorithm compatible with the `HASHBYTES()` function in SQL.

-Update the `UseSqlCompatibleHash` setting in the settings sheet to `Y`
+Verify that the `UseSqlCompatibleHash` setting in the settings sheet is set to `Y`

+For the trial it is recommended to allow the Accelerator to accelerate Link Satellites.

+Verify that the `DvAccelerateLinkSatellite` setting in the settings sheet is set to `Y`

-Once the value is updated, click `Set Current Sheet` on the BimlFlex Ribbon Tab to set the value in the database.
+If the values are updated, click `Set Current Sheet` on the BimlFlex Ribbon Tab to set the sheet in the database.

 ### Review Data Type Mappings

 The Data Type Mappings sheet contains the BimlFlex Data Type Mappings that can be used to expand data types for incoming data.

+In the trial process, the default Data Type Mappings are used.

 ### Review Versions

-The Versions sheet contains the current Customer Versions.
+The Versions sheet contains the current Customer's available Versions.
 Enabled Versions are visible in the drop down when configuring the metadata connection.

+Versions are used to work with different versions of the metadata for the same metadata Customer.
+In the trial process, a single, default version is used.